 - Juniors only – (under 18 on race day) must have their parent or guardian advise the organisers, Rapid Ascent, of their intention to enter.

-- Junior who wish to complete more than one leg of the course must comply with the Under 18 entry requirements as published on the event website and the parent or guardian must read and sign an authorisation and indemnity.
+- Juniors who wish to complete more than one leg of the course must comply with the Under 18 entry requirements as published on the event website and the parent or guardian must read and sign an authorisation and indemnity.

 - Competitors must follow the complete course as marked and directed.
 Taking shortcuts or using any unfair means of obtaining an advantage over other competitors will result in disqualification.
 It is the competitor’s responsibility to ensure that the correct course is followed.